DreamingDevs/large-file-upload-to-azure-blob-using-webapi/README.md

 All ideas and implementations made in this project are out of my own self thought process.
 Credits are given to respective people, who directly or indirectly helped me in understanding the concepts of latest technologies.
 It is also to be remembered that views/suggestions/practices involved in this project are strictly of my own representations.
-Present project/code/[Any thing to that matter which is from DreamingDevs] doesn't relat to my present/past employers in any way.
+Present project/code/[Any thing to that matter which is from DreamingDevs] doesn't relate to my present/past employers in any way.
 Present project may suit some of the real world demands and also may not, it’s purely the responsibility of the person who intended to use any of the material placed in this project work.